Tudat/tudat/developerGuide/addingFeatures/addFeatures.rst

 When building the new model, it is advised to use a state derivative model that is already available as an example for a place to start.
 The classes which contain these models are derived from the base class :literal:`NBodyStateDerivative`, and should contain a template for the :literal:`TimeType` that will be used.
 The :literal:`NBodyStateDerivative` class is again derived from another class called the :literal:`SingleStateTypeDerivative`.
 This class contains several pure virtual functions, which all should be added to the new model class in order for the new model to work.
 The specific names and input parameters of these functions can be found in the :literal:`SingleStateTypeDerivative` class.
 Once this is done, and the new model is implemented in the state derivative model framework, the new model should be available for the user.

+.. note:: Don't forget to put the include statement in :literal:`createStateDerivativeModel.h` if the new class is made in a seperate file.